Learn how Ariba Network works with and for your business

 What payment types are accepted for Ariba Network?

 It depends on the value of the Ariba Network invoice.
 In most cases, suppliers can pay their fees with a credit card, electronic funds transfer (formatted as Fedwire, ACH, or SEPA), or check (payment options vary by region).
 However, for some small invoices in some geographies, we ask that suppliers pay via credit card.
 This requirement is part of our effort to better meet supplier needs, including offering greater convenience and time savings, as well as protecting suppliers from the risk of not being able to transact with their customers if a payment is more than 30 days late.

 Where can suppliers learn more about Ariba Network and supplier fees?

 - Download datasheet on Subscriptions and Pricing page.

 - Access support by signing in to their Ariba Network account and/or the regional support contact information listed on their invoice.

 Please note: Subscriptions and pricing/fee information discussed in these frequently asked questions does not apply to Southern Africa, Brazil, and Chile.
-Pricing information for those regions can be found in the list of datasheets on the Subscriptions and Pricing page.
+Pricing information for those regions can be found in the list of datasheets on the Accounts and Pricing page.